nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/creating-nuxeo-packages.md

   </dependencies>
 ```

-Then, you can run `mvn package` and you'll find your Nuxeo Package ready.
-You can deploy it following those instructions about [installing a Nuxeo Package](https://doc.nuxeo.com/nxdoc/installing-a-new-package-on-your-instance/).
+Run `mvn package` to generate your Nuxeo Package and read [installing a Nuxeo Package](https://doc.nuxeo.com/nxdoc/installing-a-new-package-on-your-instance/) to deploy it.

 ## The Package Manifest